 Oh, right you are here for cake!
-I love this fally cake.
+I love this Fall-y cake.
 It's perfectly nutty, spiced, moist, and sweet for a quick bite in the morning with a hot cup of coffee or matcha.
 All the ingredients can be thrown into one big bowl for super easy clean up.
 I'm all about minimal step recipes and minimal dish washing.
 Have you seen my kitchen?!
 I have about 4 square feet of counter space to work with here.
 You'll also notice that amount of sugar in this cake is somewhat low.
 If you look at other bundt recipes, you'll see 2 or 3 cups of sugar!
 Insane!
 And then they dump a bunch of crazy sugary crap on top.
-I'm not about to give you all halloween candy induced sugar comas here.
+I'm not about to give you all Halloween-candy-induced sugar comas here.
 The cake is just sweet enough and you actually can taste that there are pistachios in there.
-You can actually subsitute walnuts, pecans, or almonds if you have a different nut preferenc.
+You can actually substitute walnuts, pecans, or almonds if you have a different nut preference.

 Do you like the bundt pan?
 It's so mesmerizing!
 And so architectural, which I like.
 I was so proud of myself when the cake actually cleanly released from the pan!
-And so will you will when you give this recipe a try!
-Good luck! and good luck on making a great Halloween costume!
+And so will you when you give this recipe a try!
+Good luck!
+Good luck on making a great Halloween costume!

 Spiced Pistachio Bundt Cake